 - 1. Each student will conduct research of various topics assigned by the group.
 The research done is to gain a variety of perspectives of the topic.
 Besides using the required textbooks, research must include references from the resource lists, academic and nursing practice journals, books in the library, the Internet, personal experiences and/or community resources.
 This information is then presented in meaningful and creative ways to the group, helping students to learn the content of the course.
 The principles of teaching and learning for adults should guide the presentation of the research. - 2.
 Criteria for research/presentation skills is distributed and discussed at the beginning of the term.
 Written or verbal discussions of presentations will occur so that each person can develop their skills.
-A four-week and a

-- midterm summary of skills will be done to direct individual learning.
+A four-week and a midterm summary of skills will be done to direct individual learning.
 A final assessment of each student's ability to research and present will be done at the end of the term. - 3.
-A mark will be negotiated between the tutor and each student, in consultation with the entire group. - 4.
-It is the tutor's responsibility to make the final recommendation about a student's research and presentation skills.
+The tutor's mark will count for 50% of the mark and the student and the group will determine the other 50%.